 where {at} is the set of available actions to be taken at each point in time t, γ is the discount rate, E the expectation operator, and u(xt,at) the utility which the farmer associates with being in state st and taking action at at time t.
 T is the land tenure of the farm (T=∞ if the farmer owns the land or otherwise expects to be able to farm the same land and thus benefit from the ecosystem services established there indefinitely).

-We assume a simple model for the farmer’s utility u(st,at) as a combination of the costs c associated with the diversification practice investment action a and the benefits b derived from the ecosystem state s (which is in turn influenced by the practices adopted)
+We assume a simple model for the farmer’s utility u(st,at) as a combination of the costs c associated with the diversification practice investment action a and the benefits b derived from the ecosystem state s (which is in turn influenced by the practices adopted).

 u(st,at)=bst-cat